 Emptying your bladder completely after giving birth is very important.
 You will be asked to measure how much urine you pass when you go to the toilet for the first couple of times after birth.
 This is so that we know that you are emptying your bladder completely.
-You should drink at least two litres of fluid a day.
+You should drink at least 1.5 to 2 litres of fluid a day, or 2 to 3 litres if you are breastfeeding.